-Section 78 report as at 31 December 2021
+("the Branch") Section 78 report as at 31 December 2022

 It is the Branch's established policy to seek the advice of the Appointed Actuary in respect of actuarial information in their respective financial statements, and to always adopt that advice.
-For the 2021 financial statements of the Branch such advice, where applicable, was provided and adopted for:
+For the 2022 Financial Statements of the Branch such advice, where applicable, was provided and adopted for:

-- a) The Policy Liability;
+- a) The Policy Liability.

-- b) The reinsurance and other recovery assets;
+- b) The reinsurance and other recovery assets.

-- c) The deferred acquisition costs;
+- c) The deferred acquisition costs.

-- d) The regulatory capital requirements; and
+- d) The Regulatory capital requirements; and

 - e) Dividends.

-I have also reviewed the following items in the financial statements and find them to be appropriately stated:
+I have also reviewed the following items in the Financial Statements and find them to be appropriately stated: